andkov/psy533/_site/week1.md

 GIGO.
 Garbage in = garbage out.
 Human mind will find patterns even in randomness.
 Taxonomical approach to MM could be (?) confusing.
 SEM took over multivariate hypothesis testing.
 Table of distinctions among MM.
 Fundamental matrices.

-## Thursday: Introduction to R and RStudio
+### Thursday: Introduction to R and RStudio

-### The working metaphor
+#### Scientist = data journalist

-Scientists are **data journalists** who tell stories of their data.
+Scientists work with data.
-They type text to instruct a *human* reader how to recreate the story his/her mind.
+Journalists tell stories.
-They type text to instruct a *copmuter* how to manipulate data, evaluate models, print graphs, and  assemble output.
+**Data journalists** tell stories of their data.

-**Documents** that contain typed instructions for both human and computer consumption that recreate a story about the data are called **DYNAMIC**.
+They do with with **COMPUTER CODE**

-See an example of a dynamic document in this [markdown simulator](https://demo.ocpu.io/markdownapp/www/), created in javascript by  [Jeroen Ooms](http://jeroenooms.github.io/).
+  START WITH [a markdown simulator](https://demo.ocpu.io/markdownapp/www/).
+This Javascript app by  [Jeroen Ooms](mailto:jeroenooms@gmail.com) shows how computer code can be used to create an electronic report.

 **markdown** language uses special combinations of characters to make text strings appear differently: in bold, italics, as a heading, or as a name of the column in the table.
 This language is very simple and straightforward, but may take a little bid to get used to.
 To help you get proficient with markdown consider some of the following resources.